The Orthodox Church consists of jurisdictions.

 His Eminence Archbishop Kyrill (Dmitriyev) of San Francisco and Western America

-is the ruling bishop of the Western American Diocese of the Russian Orthodox Church Outside Russia.
+is the ruling bishop of the Western American Diocese of the Russian Orthodox Church Abroad.

 He was consecrated bishop of Seattle,